gorrila/chromebook_fixes/README.md

 2. Set your themes and wingpanel settings in Elementary Tweaks from in the System Settings if you chose to install them

+3. Delete your wired connection from Network Manager to avoid it trying to connect to it all the time

-3. Enjoy elementary OS Luna
+4. Enjoy elementary OS Luna